 Anthony Quinn bay - credits: Philippos_Philippou/Shutterstock.com

-With so many incredible Greek islands belonging to the Dodecanese complex, it is impossible for someone to not find the destination of their dreams.
+With so many incredible Greek islands belonging to the Dodecanese complex, it is impossible for someone not to find the destination of their dreams.

 While keeping the option of Greek island-hopping always open, it is worth thoroughly exploring the staggering beauty of at least one of the Dodecanese islands as they are the ultimate example of authentic Greek island life.

 Mountain villages, stunning sea views, and an ambiance of pure bliss are hard to turn down.
-Cherish those precious days of leave on one of the islands mentioned above and you’ll soon be booking your tickets back to Greece for a second round!
+Cherish those precious days of leave on one of the islands mentioned above, and you’ll soon be booking your tickets back to Greece for a second round!